faithoflifedev/obs_websocket/bin/README.md

 -h, --help    Print this usage information.

 Available subcommands:
-  get-stream-status   Gets the status of the stream output. start-streaming     Starts the stream output. stop-streaming      Stops the stream output. toggle-stream       Toggles the status of the stream output.
+  get-stream-status     Gets the status of the stream output. send-stream-caption   Sends CEA-608 caption text over the stream output. start-streaming       Starts the stream output. stop-streaming        Stops the stream output. toggle-stream         Toggles the status of the stream output.
 ```

 #### stream get-stream-status